Video-EM: Event-Centric Episodic Memory for Long-Form Video Understanding: Methodology

-\textbf{Dynamic Scene Narratives.} To comprehensively encode the “\textit{when}”, “\textit{where}”, and “\textit{what}” of each event $E_{i}$, we employ a state-of-the-art video captioning model~\cite{yuan2025tarsier2}, enhanced with a custom-designed thinking strategy (see Appendix).
-This model generates hierarchical, semantically rich summaries that are temporally grounded.
-Unlike previous per-frame captioning methods, which often yield redundant, disjointed descriptions~\cite{wang2024videotree}, our approach produces coherent, clip-level narratives that highlight temporal evolution.
-Each summary $\bm{\mathrm{N}}^{scene}$ explicitly encodes their temporal positions within the sequence (\textit{when}), and their spatial context (\textit{where}), and the core actions and entities (\textit{what}) within each event.
-However, in complex video understanding tasks, modeling the interactions and evolving relationships among objects is crucial for deeper situational comprehension and causal reasoning.
+\textbf{Dynamic Scene Narratives.} To comprehensively encode the \textit{when}, \textit{where}, and \textit{what} of each event $E_{i}$,we leverage the publicly available MLLM Qwen2.5-VL-7B~\cite{bai2025qwen2}, augmented with a custom reasoning prompt (Appendix Prompt C).
+This model generates hierarchical, semantically rich summaries tightly anchored to temporal structure.
+In contrast to prior per-frame captioning methods, which often produce redundant or fragmented descriptions~\cite{wang2024videotree}, our approach delivers coherent, clip-level narratives that capture temporal evolution.
+Each summary $\bm{\mathrm{N}}^{scene}$ explicitly encodes the temporal position of the event (\textit{when}), its spatial context (\textit{where}), and the core actions and entities involved (\textit{what}).
+Beyond these scene-level summaries, complex video understanding further demands modeling dynamic interactions and evolving relationships among objects, which are critical for deeper situational comprehension and causal reasoning.